 As a UK based travel blogger, one of the things I am most guilty of is not exploring my own country.
 Anyone else guilty of this?
 Whether you want to walk York’s medieval street The Shambles, do a Harry Potter tour of London, explore the many beautiful places to visit in Cornwall or simply want to book a hotel stay in The Cotswolds to enjoy the scenery; there is no time like the present and there are plenty of things to do in the UK.

-A resolution that’s been on my list for the past couple of years, you guessed it…is to see more of the UK.
-Whilst this is a fairly broad goal, I have narrowed a few bucket list UK locations down in particular.
+Whilst exploring more of the UK is a fairly broad goal, I have narrowed a few bucket list UK locations down in particular.
 If I write them down, it will be sure to happen right?!

 The Best Places to Visit in the UK